-2.1 The 2007 Danish grading reform
+A. The 2007 Danish Grading Reform

-On August 1, 2007, the Danish Government replaced the old '13 scale' with a 7-point grading scale in all educational programs from primary school to university.
+On August 1, 2007, the Danish government replaced the old "13 scale" with a 7-point grading scale in all educational programs from primary school to university.
 This was to harmonize grading across educational programs and to ease comparison of Danish grades with international grading systems.
 For students who had already graduated, the Ministry of Education provided a crosswalk from the old to the new GPA.
-However, for students already enrolled on degree programs on August 1, 2007, their prior degree program grades were recoded based on the scheme in Table 1.
+However, for students already enrolled in degree programs on August 1, 2007, their prior degree program grades were recoded on the basis of the scheme shown in table 1.
 This recoding created the variation in GPAs we exploit in this study.

-The first two columns of Table 1 show the mapping from the old 13 scale to the new 7-point scale.
+The first two columns of table 1 show the mapping from the old 13 scale to the new 7-point scale.
 There are two sources of variation in the recoding of the grades.
-First, as
+First, as the new scale has fewer grades (seven compared with

-&lt;sup>3Signals of educational achievement such as a GPA are common in many countries.
-For example, US colleges use letter grades (A through F), which are converted to a numerical GPA, whereas UK universities assign scores on a 100-point scale which are translated into a degree classification (e.g., first-class honors).
+&lt;sup>3 Signals of educational achievement such as a GPA are common in many countries.
+For example, US colleges use letter grades (A-F), which are converted to a numerical GPA, whereas UK universities assign scores on a 100-point scale, which are translated into a degree classification (e.g., first-class honors).

-&lt;sup>4An alternative signal of productivity is university prestige (Bostwick, 2016; MacLeod et al., 2017; Bordón and Braga, 2020)
+&lt;sup>4 An alternative signal of productivity is university prestige (Bostwick 2016; MacLeod et al. 2017; Bordón and Braga 2020).